 Step 5: Shake with Powdered Sugar

-Pour the mix into a gallon-sized zip-top bag.
-Add 1/2 cup powdered sugar, seal it tight, and shake it until everything is well coated.
+Transfer the cereal and cookie mix to a large zip-top bag.
+Add 1/2 cup powdered sugar.
+Seal the bag and shake until everything is fully coated and no sticky spots remain.